 - Prepare the sauce by adding all of the sauce ingredients to a small bowl and mixing them.
 Set aside.

 - Add the green beans and some water to a pan, cover it and steam the green beans over low-medium heat.
 When the green beans have the desired consistency, take them out of the pan and set aside.

 - Remove the excess water from the pan and make sure it is dry.
 Now, add the oil to the pan and preheat it over medium heat.

 - Next, add the garlic, ginger and onion to the pan and sauté until the onion slices are translucent.
 Then, add the vegetables according to their cook time and sauté until they start to soften.
 Start with the carrots, then add the mushrooms and bell pepper.

 - Add the sauce and the green beans to the pan and sauté for one more minute.
 Serve over rice or with noodles and garnish with sesame seeds.
 Enjoy!

 - Optional: If you prefer a thicker sauce, prepare a cornstarch slurry, add it to the vegetable stir fry and sauté until the sauce has thickened.
-Use 2 tbsp of cornstarch and 4 tbsp of water and mix them to make the cornstarch slurry.
+Use 2 tablespoon of cornstarch and 4 tablespoon of water and mix them to make the cornstarch slurry.
 Only use as much as you need!